victorstewart/quicperf/README.md

 #### **current limitations**

 1) Linux only
-2) the tool is at a beta stage of stability
-3) the syscall networking appears to be stable. the io_uring networking works sometimes, fails others... theorize that the operation pressure might be exposing a bug with io_uring... will investigate further.
-4) at the moment these can only be run over loopback
+2) at the moment these can only be run over loopback
-5) the only implementations currently supported are Picoquic and Lsquic, but more will be added (any that offer BYO-Networking can be easily).
+3) the only implementations currently supported are Picoquic and Lsquic, but more will be added (any that offer BYO-Networking can be easily).
-6) no GRO or GSO but will be added
+4) no GRO or GSO but will be added